top of page

 Are Private Schools Competing Like Businesses?

 Private schools are typically framed as educational institutions driven by academic goals and student development.
 Yet when examined through a broader economic lens, they increasingly resemble competitive service providers operating within structured markets.
 They set prices, differentiate their offerings, invest in branding, and compete for customers.
-Understanding private schools in this way reveals how education can function not only as a social service, but also as a comp
+Understanding private schools in this way reveals how education can function not only as a social service, but also as a com

 Why the Super Bowl Is One of the Most Valuable Attention Markets in the World